Office of the Bureau Chief

 The Audio Division of the Media Bureau licenses commercial and noncommercial educational AM, FM, FM Translator, and FM Booster radio services, and also the noncommercial educational Low Power FM radio service.
 The Division provides legal analysis of broadcast, technical, and engineering radio filings and recommends appropriate disposition of applications, requests for waivers, and other pleadings.

-Note: As of September 18, 2020, the Media Bureau’s Engineering Division has been combined with the Media Bureau’s Industry Analysis Division.
-Accordingly, the functions, links, and contacts for the former Engineering Division have been combined with the Industry Analysis Division page and appear here.
+The Engineering Division combined with the Media Bureau’s Industry Analysis Division in 2020.
+The functions, links, and contacts for the former Engineering Division are included in the Industry Analysis Division page and appear here.

 Industry Analysis Division